LowieHuyghe/edmunds-python/docs/http/request.md

 # Request

-Request are available for usage when in request context.
+Request is available for usage when in request context.

 ## Usage